ScribeAegis/ScribeAegis/README.md

 <div align="center">
   <h3>🌐 My Browser</h3>
   <p>
     I use Chrome and Brave but..
 I also use Tor.
-But that being said, I also test with Chrome Developer Tools.
+With that being said, I also test with Chrome Developer Tools.

   </p>
 </div>